 If instead you arrive at a large, open parking area this means you’ve gone a little too far and have arrived at Wasdale Green, please turn around and drive about 1 mile back to the turning for the NT campsite.

 If you’re unsure about these directions please let us know in advance as the mobile signal in Wasdale is very limited.

 Being good neighbours:

 The meeting location is very close to the campsite and set in a beautiful valley, where people come to get away from hustle and bustle, and noise!
 For those arriving at night to complete the 3 Peaks challenge, please be as quiet as possible, so the campers and locals can enjoy a good nights sleep, thanks :-)

 Flexibility of start time:

 We understand not everyone walks at the same pace, and traffic can alter arrival times for 3 Peakers.
-Therefore we are happy to stay flexible with our meeting time in Wasdale.
+We are happy to stay flexible - within reason - with our meeting time in Wasdale.
 Even though we live in Ambleside, due to the narrow lanes it takes us around 1 hour 20 minutes to reach Wasdale.
 We need plenty of notice of your ETA in order that we arrive in good time to be ready.
 To achieve this we ask that you text or call us as soon as you are all down off Ben Nevis and contact us again before leaving the M6 motorway.